 Stroller-friendly and short, this trail heads to Lee District Park.
 If it’s too far, the trail passes a seating area in case your toddler needs a break.
 The park also has a carousel and treehouse for play after your hike if they still have the energy to burn.

 Kane’s Creek Trail within this park is a .87-mile trail that takes hikers through the forest for a great view of all local wildlife and birds that live throughout the park.
 That hike has an easy rating, but the park also has over three miles of other paved trails that take hikers past the bay, creek, and other paths through the woods.

-These two miles of nature trails include overlooks, hills, and Native American ruins to explore.
-There is also a nature center that has reptiles and raptors to check out, in case your toddler isn’t in the mood to walk too far.
+These two-mile nature trails include overlooks, hills, and Native American ruins to explore.
+There is also a nature center that has reptiles and raptors to check out in case your toddler isn’t in the mood to walk too far.